Fabric Consumption Explained

 This tool focuses only on fabric requirement and fabric cost.
 It does not estimate labor, trims, packaging, or overhead.

-Those additional components are handled later in the Production Cost Calculator.
+Those additional components are explained in the apparel production cost breakdown guide.

 Common mistakes in fabric estimates